Empower Lives with Heart

 Others feel unsure about the role of a support coordinator, how NDIS support coordination works, or whether a support coordinator is needed to help manage providers and services.

 If that sounds familiar, you’re not alone.
-Under the NDIS, NDIS providers deliver funded supports such as therapy, personal care, community participation, behaviour support, and daily living assistance.
+Under the National Disability Insurance Scheme, NDIS providers deliver funded supports such as therapy, personal care, community participation, behaviour support, and daily living assistance.

 Support coordinators help participants understand their plans, connect with suitable providers, coordinate services, and keep supports aligned with their NDIS goals.